w3c/wot-binding-templates/registry-requirements.md

 11. DISCUSS: What are the required (machine-readable) documents provided on the side?
   - See https://github.com/w3c/wot-binding-templates/issues/404
 12. DISCUSS: Where should discussions on implementation experience be collected?
+  - See point 9
+  - If the *Test Report* is published on Github or Gitlab the discussions should be collected as Issues.
   - See https://github.com/w3c/wot-binding-templates/issues/403
 13. The binding entry SHOULD NOT conflict with other entries in the registry by redefining the same concepts such as redefining the URI Scheme, the vocabulary terms or the default assignments.
 If the previously stable binding is being improved upon by the same organization, that previous binding MUST be deprecated once the new one reaches the **stable** status.